Pro-democracy camp (Hong Kong): 2012 reform package and the Split

 Donald Tsang, the Chief Executive, promised to resolve the question of universal suffrage in his office during the election.
 He carried out the 2012 constitutional package in 2009 which was criticised by the pro-democracy as lack of genuine progress.
 The League of Social Democrats called for a de facto referendum, by way of the 2010 by-elections in five geographical constituencies.
 Civic Party, the second largest pro-democratic party joined, however the Democratic Party, the largest party, was reluctant to participate.
 The Democratic Party and other moderate democrats and pro-democracy scholars launched the Alliance for Universal Suffrage and started to engage with the mainland officials.
 The Democratic Party brought out a revised proposal of the package to Beijing and the revised proposal was passed in the Legislative Council in the support of the government and Pro-Beijing camp.

 However, it triggered a major split within the camp and also in the Democratic Party.
 The Young Turks including the LegCo member Andrew Cheng quit the party and formed the Neo Democrats.
 The Democratic Party was accused by the LSD and the radicals of betraying democracy and its supporters.
-On the matter of whether to coordinate with the moderate democrats in the 2011 District Council elections, the League of Social Democrats was suffered in the factional fighting and the two of the three LSD legislators left the party in disarray and formed the People Power.
+On the matter of whether to coordinate with the moderate democrats in the 2011 District Council elections, the League of Social Democrats was suffered in the factional fighting and two of the three LSD legislators left the party in disarray and formed the People Power.
 The People Power's campaign targeted pan-democracy parties in the 2011 District Council elections that had supported the reform package filled candidates to run against them but only won one seat of 62 contested.

 Nevertheless, the People Power managed to win three seats in the 2012 Legislative Council election and the radical democrats of the (People Power and the League of Social Democrats) topped 264,000 votes, compared to the Civic Party's 255,000 and Democratic Party's 247,000 respectively.
 Despite the pan-democrats securing three of the five newly created, District Council (second) constituency seats the ratio of the vote share between the pan-democrats and the pro-Beijing camp narrowed significantly from the traditional 60% to 40%, to 55% to 45%.

 The chairman of the Democratic Party Albert Ho represented the pan-democracy camp to run in the 2012 Chief Executive election.
 On election day the pan-democrats declined to vote for neither Henry Tang nor Leung Chun-ying and called for a blank vote from the electors.